gtonkinhill/panaroo/README.md

 </p>

 ## Installation

+Prior to python installation [cd-hit](http://weizhongli-lab.org/cd-hit/) is the only external dependency that is required.

 ```
 python setup.py install
 ```

 Then run `panaroo` or `run_prokka`.

 If cloning the repository, instead use `python panaroo-runner.py` or `python prokka-runner.py`.